 If water is threatening to flood your home:

-- Shut off the power (in French only) to prevent electrocution or fire hazards.
+- Shut off the power to prevent electrocution or fire hazards.

 - Turn off the outlet valve of the fuel oil tank, keeping in mind that the integrity of the tank will have to be verified by a specialist before it is turned back on.

-- If water is beginning to flood your home, do not shut off the power.
+- Do not shut off the power if water is beginning to flood your home.
 Do not touch anything!
 Immediately contact Hydro-Québec at 1 800 790-2424 to have the power shut off at the meter or pole.

 - Inform the authorities of any hazardous situation, such as downed power lines on the road or heavy objects swept away by the current.